pjambet/blog/content/posts/til-cli.md

 It turns out that it's apparently "the right approach" to first look at the `VISUAL` environment variable and then at `EDITOR` as explained [here][15] and [there][16].

-Reimplementing the git commit workflow turned out to be very little work, you first create file, Ruby makes that easy with the [`Tempfile`][18] class, we then use either `system` or `spawn` with the value in `$EDITOR` or `$VISUAL` (we default to `vi`, just in case, so we have _something_).
+Reimplementing the git commit workflow turned out to be very little work, you first create a file, Ruby makes that easy with the [`Tempfile`][18] class, we then use either `system` or `spawn` with the value in `$EDITOR` or `$VISUAL` (we default to `vi`, just in case, so we have _something_).